Quanah Parker: Career

 After Peta Nocona's death (c.
 1864), being now Parra-o-coom ("Bull Bear") the head chief of the Kwahadi people, Horseback, the head chief of the Nokoni people, took young Quanah Parker and his brother Pecos under his wing.
 After Peta Nocona and Iron Jacket, Horseback taught them the ways of the Comanche warrior, and Quanah Parker grew to considerable standing as a warrior.
 He left and rejoined the Kwahadi band with warriors from another band.
 Quanah Parker surrendered to Mackenzie and was taken to Fort Sill, Indian Territory where he led the Comanches successfully for a number of years on the reservation.
 Quanah Parker was never elected principal chief of the Comanche by the tribe.
 The U.S. government appointed him principal chief of the entire nation once the people had gathered on the reservation and later introduced general elections.

-In October 1867, when Quanah Parker was only a young man, he had come along with the Comanche chiefs as an observer at treaty negotiations at Medicine Lodge, Kansas.
+In October 1867, when Quanah Parker was a young man, he had come along with the Comanche chiefs as an observer at treaty negotiations at Medicine Lodge, Kansas.
 Horseback made a statement about Quanah Parker's refusal to sign the treaty.
 In the early 1870s, the Plains Indians were losing the battle for their land with the United States government.
 Following the capture of the Kiowa chiefs Sitting Bear, Big Tree, and Satanta, the last two paroled in 1873 after two years thanks to the firm and stubborn behaviour of Guipago, the Kiowa, Comanche, and Southern Cheyenne tribes joined forces in several battles.
 Colonel Ranald Mackenzie led U.S. Army forces in rounding up or killing the remaining Indians who had not settled on reservations.